 The North Olmsted Wastewater Treatment Plant (NOWWTP) is located at 23775 Mastick Road next to the Cleveland Metropark's Rocky River Reservation.
-The plant is classified as a Class III facility by the Ohio Environmental Protection Agency.
+The NOWWTP is classified as a Class 4 facility by the Ohio Environmental Protection Agency (OEPA).

 The treatment process at the NOWWTP is an Activated Sludge process with biological nutrient removal.
 It is designed for an Average Daily Flow of 7 million gallons per day (MGD),with a Peak Hourly Flow of 40 MGD.

 When the flow enters the treatment plant, it goes through screening and grit removal processes, these processes remove non biological material from the wastewater.